Keynote&Plenaries

 IEEE Fellow

-Mohamed BENBOUZID completed his Ph.D. in electrical at the National Polytechnic Institute of Grenoble, Grenoble, France, in 1994.
-He further earned his Habilitation à Diriger des Recherches degree from the University of Amiens, Amiens, France, in 2000.
+Mohamed Benbouzid (Fellow, IEEE) received the Ph.D. degree in electrical and computer engineering from the National Polytechnic Institute of Grenoble, Grenoble, France, in 1994, and the Habilitation à Diriger des Recherches degree in electrical engineering from the University of Amiens, Amiens, France, in 2000.

-Prof. Benbouzid is an IEEE Fellow and a Fellow of the IET.
+Dr. Benbouzid is a fellow of the IET.
 He is the Editor-in-Chief of the International Journal on Energy Conversion and the Applied Sciences (MDPI) Section on Electrical, Electronics and Communications Engineering.
-He is a Subject Editor for the IET Renewable Power Generation.
+He is a Subject Editor of the IET Renewable Power Generation.